The Emperor of Ice-Cream

-"The Emperor of Ice-Cream" is a poem from Wallace Stevens's first collection of poetry, Harmonium.
-It was first published in 1922, and is in the public domain.
-Stevens' biographer, Paul Mariani, identifies the poem as one of Stevens' personal favorites from the Harmonium collection.
+"The Emperor of Ice-Cream" is a poem by Wallace Stevens, from his first collection of poetry, Harmonium (1923).
+Stevens' biographer, Paul Mariani, identifies the poem as one of Stevens' personal favorites from Harmonium.
 The poem "wears a deliberately commonplace costume", he wrote in a letter, "and yet seems to me to contain something of the essential gaudiness of poetry; that is the reason why I like it".

 Structure and meaning

 The simple poetic structure is of two stanzas related by an identical closing verse in each stanza.
 The poem is only clarified in its allusion upon completion of the reading of the second stanza which identifies a "cold" and "dumb" body as common references to a dead body.
 In this case a dead body is being prepared for a funeral.